 Schools applying to expand should submit an application to VOA-MN by July 15th of the year prior to the anticipated expansion.
-Please send one complete electronic copy of the application to solsen@voamn.org.
+Applicants are encouraged to submit early giving them the opportunity to reapply if they are not approved the first time.
+Outcome of the July 15th review is final.
+There is no appeal process.
+Please send a complete electronic copy of the application to solsen@voamn.org and terri.anderson@voamn.org.
 Incomplete applications will not be reviewed.